There Was Once an Asylum

 Captain Clive Rodney Boyce, a medical practitioner and psychiatrist, enlisted in the Second Australian Imperial Force on 29 August 1941.

-He embarked for service in Malaya in November 1941 and was subsequently posted to 2 Australian Convalescent Depot.
+He embarked for service in Malaya in November 1941 and was subsequently posted to the 2 Australian Convalescent Depot.
 Captain Boyce was captured as a prisoner of war by the Japanese in early 1942 and interned in Changi Prisoner of War Camp, Singapore.

 In May-June 1943, he was appointed as the medical officer of 'J Force' and transferred to Kobe Camp in Japan.